libretro/docs/docs/library/beetle_saturn.md

 - **CD Image Cache (restart)** [beetle_saturn_cdimagecache] (**disabled**|enabled)

 	Loads the complete image in memory at startup.
 Can potentially decrease loading times at the cost of increased startup time.
+	Requires a restart in order for a change to take effect.

 - **Mid-frame Input Synchronization** [beetle_saturn_midsync] (**disabled**|enabled)